Jesterhearts/tracing-rc/README.md

    de-allocated, as it is impossible for it to participate in any cycles once its inner data has been dropped.

-There is an extensive number of tests designed to exercise each of these scenarios included, and all of these tests pass miri.
+There is a decent number number of tests designed to exercise each of these scenarios included, and all of these tests pass miri.